 In September 2011, Colgan was diagnosed with Vitiligo; an auto immune disorder, the body attacks the cells that produce skin color.
 Resulting in lighter pigment throughout the skins' surface.
-Depressed, Colgan began an instagram account, and used her phone to create the perspective of how she views her skin.
-As her disorder transformed her outer appearance, Colgan recorded both verbal and visual emotions in a private journal.
-After a few years of documentation, she posted perspectives from her journal on her instagram account..
-Added a hashtag to encourage her Vitiligo Project, 'Tough Skin' as well as the word 'Vitiligo.'
+Depressed, Colgan began an instagram account, and used her phone to create a perspective of how she views her skin.
+As her skin progressed and transformed her outer appearance, Colgan recorded emotions in a private journal.
+After a few years of documentation, she posted perspectives from her journal on her instagram account.

 In 2015 Colgan decided that she wanted to start writing a book about her life.
-Combining her rare family story and her Vitiligo Documentation Project, she became inspired from her Grandmother, Regina.
-A strong Irish woman with an inspirational, loving soul.
-Memories of Colgan's childhood brought back sadness, but gives strength - inherited from her granny.
+Combining her family story and her Vitiligo experience, memories of Colgan's childhood encourage

 In 2016, Colgan became comfortable in her skin - she started connecting with people across the world with the same unique skin condition.
 Inspired, Colgan wants to encourage others to see and feel their mesmerizing beauty.